 Typically, multi-tenant applications consist of default functionality and resources available for all users in addition to premium features and extra storage that users can access by paying a higher subscription fee.

-Scalability is the strength of the multi-tenancy model.
+The multi-tenancy model's strength is its scalability.
 Compared to the single-tenant model, it’s easier to extend an app, add features, or remove features and effectively manipulate resources.

 Investments and long-run potential